 Google is prioritizing making Google Maps results more tailored and relevant.
 Maps will show things like coffee shops in the morning and restaurants at dinner time.

 While consumers will potentially like these tailored and relevant map updates, for businesses this can translate to those not deemed relevant by Google having limited visibility in the local pack and maps at different times of the day.

-Optimized Google My Business Listings Are Going to Continue to Be Important
+Optimized Google Business Profile Listings Are Going to Continue to Be Important

-It will be extremely important to make sure all the Google My Business listings you manage are in the correct categories, the listings are 100% optimized – and being kept updated with features like GMB posts, questions & answers, etc.
+It will be extremely important to make sure all the Google Business Profile (formerly known as Google My Business) listings you manage are in the correct categories, the listings are 100% optimized – and being kept updated with features like GBP posts, questions & answers, etc.

 About This Result Is Expanding More